About this place

-My journey has taken me across industries - airlines, microfinancing, internet startups, media, and institutions shaped by European collaboration - where every challenge called for a new perspective.
-In each setting, I’ve been privileged to learn from diverse teams, cultures, and missions, weaving insights from distinct worlds into strategic frameworks that enable progress and adaptability.
+My journey has taken me across industries - airline, microfinancing, internet startups, media, and institutions shaped by European collaboration - where every challenge called for a new perspective.
+In each setting, I’ve been privileged to learn from diverse teams, cultures, and missions, weaving insights from distinct worlds into strategic frameworks.

 Between the two worlds